 - num: Return the number of atoms in the selection. - list: Return a list of the atom indices in the selection (BTW, this is the same as get index). - text: Return the text used to create this selection. - molid: Returns the molecule id used to create this selection. - frame: Returns the animation frame associated with this selection.
 The result will be either now, last, or an integer corresponding to the frame.
 When the frame is now, the atom selection will use atomic coordinates from the current frame for its associated molecule.
 If the frame is last, the atom selection will always use coordinates from the last frame.
 If the frame is a specific integer, the selection will always use coordinates from that frame, even if the current animation frame changes.
-Note that if a nonexistent frame is specified, the atomic coordinates will all be taken to be 0.
+Note that if a nonexistent frame is specified, the atomic coordinates will reference the last frame.

 - frame frame: Set the frame for the selection. frame should be either now, last, or an integer. - delete: Delete this object (removes the function). - global: Moves the object into the global namespace.
 Atom selections created within a Tcl proc that are not made global are deleted when the proc exits. - uplevel level: Moves the object to a new level in the namespace stack.
-Works the same as the Tcl function uplevel. - get attribute_list: Given an attribute or a list of attributes, returns the attribute values.
+Works the same as the Tcl function uplevel. - get attribute\list: Given an attribute or a list of attributes, returns the attribute values.
 If only a single attribute is given, a list of corresponding attributes values will be returned.
 If a list of attributes is given, then a list of sublists will be returned; each sublist will contain the values for the corresponding attributes.
-See Tables 5.5, 5.6, and 5.8 for the recognized attribute keywords. - set attribute_list values_lists: Set the attributes in the attribute list with the values gven in the values lists.
-If there is only one attribute, then values_lists can be either a single value or a list of values, one for each selected atom.
-If there is more than one attribute, then values_lists must be a list of sublists; the number of sublists must equal the number of selected atoms, and the number of items in each sublist must equal the number of attributes.
+See Tables 6.5, 6.6, and 6.8 for the recognized attribute keywords. - set attribute\list values\lists: Set the attributes in the attribute list with the values given in the values lists.
+If there is only one attribute, then values\lists can be either a single value or a list of values, one for each selected atom.
+If there is more than one attribute, then values\lists must be a list of sublists; the number of sublists must equal the number of selected atoms, and the number of items in each sublist must equal the number of attributes.